cha331/StarCANet/README.md

 ## Overview

-This is the PyTorch implementation of the paper <StarCANet: A Compact and Expandable Neural Network for Massive MIMO CSI Feedback>.
+This is the PyTorch implementation of the paper <StarCANet: A Compact and Expandable Neural Network for Massive MIMO CSI Feedback>, which has been submitted to IEEE for possible publication.

 ## Requirements